Museum informatics: Organization and access

 This situation can be improved mainly by the introduction of computerized systems for museum cataloging.
 There were many attempts to create data content, structure, and value standards for documenting and describing museum artifacts.
 For example, cultural heritage institutions, frequently classify collections of manmade objects using a nomenclature system developed in 1978 by Robert G. Chenhall, which were later revised and expanded by James Blackaby et al.

-Today, thanks to the modern organization systems, Museum professionals are now able to search and sort digital records about their collections using almost any database field.
-Also, they could store more information about their artifacts and share data more easily with other institutions.
+Using modern organization systems, museum professionals are now able to search and sort digital records about their collections using multiple database field.
+These systems increase the amount of information about their artifacts and improve data sharing with other institutions.

 Technology

 In the early 1960s, the first attempts to computerize museum collections happened when museums professionals began exploring the potential benefits of automating collections management with different computerized systems.
 These early systems were used to store the descriptive information for artifacts in museums.
 Soon after that, a lot of institutions started to use mainframe systems to store data in electronic format.
 Nowadays, as the use of the Internet became more widespread than before, museum professionals found more ways to share data about the collections.